united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/_index.md

 This tool automatically finds connected ifm gateways (e.g. the AL1350 or AL1352), extracts all relevant data and pushes the data to a MQTT broker.
 Technical information and usage can be found in the [documentation for sensorconnect](sensorconnect)

+## cameraconnect

+This tool automatically identifies connected cameras network-wide which support the GenICam standard and makes them utilizable.
+Each camera requires its own container.
+The camera acquisition can be triggered via MQTT.
+The resulting image data gets pushed to the MQTT broker.
+Technical information and usage can be found in the [documentation for cameraconnect](cameraconnect)

 ## barcodereader

 This tool automatically detected connected USB barcode scanners and send the data to a MQTT broker.
 Technical information and usage can be found in the [documentation for barcodereader](barcodereader)